 Recycling stations (gjenvinningsstasjoner)

 For larger items and hazardous waste, there are recycling stations (gjenvinningsstasjoner) in Oslo.
 Be aware that you can only use clear plastic bags, not black, when bringing your waste to the recycling stations as they need to see the content.

 To deliver items to a recycling station, you need a designated QR code (GjenbruksID).
-You can find it on Min Side (My page), or if you download the app called Oslonøkkelen.
+You can download the app called Oslonøkkelen.

 Fire safety and chimney sweeps

 There is a lot you can do to reduce the fire hazards in your home.
 The most important thing is to have a smoke detector and fire extinguisher.

 The Fire Department does regular fire safety checks (boligtilsyn).

 Municipal fees for chimney sweep and safety checks

 If it is not included in your monthly rent, you will receive a digital invoice.